ZarcoMario/Change_Of_Mind/README.md

 is higher outside that region.
 This is not a necessary step but we used it because we noticed some "false positives" as there might be N points in the alternative region as a result of the a slow movement initiation.

+If you are intereste in visualization how the selection of the trials affect the zone defined for the changes of mind, run interactive_chom.py.
+You can select and unselect trajectories.